Things to Do if Short on Time in Kraków, Poland

 I have not stayed in this hotel myself, but have friends and family that stay in Old Time Hotel regularly on their visits to Poland and highly recommend it.
 Located just north of Old Town, this hotel is small with just 26 rooms.
 The décor can only be described as “opulent” and may not be to everyone’s taste, but the rooms are much more spacious than the price point suggests and all rooms have their own bathroom.

-Whether you choose to do stay in the city center, do a day trip, spend hours eating and drinking, or time with a knowledgeable tour guide (like this one), your day in Kraków is sure to be unforgettable.
+Whether you choose to stay in the city center, do a day trip, spend hours eating and drinking, or spend time with a knowledgeable tour guide, your day in Kraków is sure to be unforgettable.

 Plus, to add to Kraków’s appeal, your money will go a lot further here, making it a much more economical choice for a city break than many of its other European counterparts.
 Kraków is an ideal place for a historical, entertaining, and budget-friendly travel getaway.